Kharkiv: German occupation

 By the time of Kharkiv's liberation in August 1943, the surviving population had been reduced to under 200,000.
 Seventy percent of the city had been destroyed.
+According to a New York Time's piece, "The city was more battered than perhaps any other in the Soviet Union save Stalingrad."

 Post-World War II

-Before the occupation, Kharkiv's tank industries had been evacuated to the Urals with all their equipment, and became the heart of Red Army's tank programs (particularly, producing the T-34 tank earlier designed in Kharkiv).
+Before the occupation, Kharkiv's tank industries had been evacuated to the Urals with all their equipment, and became the heart of Red Army's tank programs and in particular of the Kharkiv designed T-34.
 These enterprises returned to Kharkiv after the war, and became central elements of the post-war Soviet military industrial complex.
 Houses and factories were rebuilt, and much of the city's center was reconstructed in the style of Stalinist Classicism.
+Kharkiv's Jewish community revived after World War II: by 1959 there were 84,000 Jews living in the city.
+However, Soviet anti-Zionism restricted expressions of Jewish religion and culture, and was sustained until the final Gorbachev years.
+The confiscated Kharkiv Choral Synagogue reopened as a synagogue in 1990.

 In the Brezhnev-era, Kharkiv was promoted as a "model Soviet city".
-Propaganda made much of its “youthfulness”, a designation broadly used to suggest the relative absence in the city of "material and spiritual relics" from the pre-revolutionary era, and its commitment to the new frontiers of Soviet industry and science.
+Propaganda made much of its "youthfulness", a designation broadly used to suggest the relative absence in the city of "material and spiritual relics" from the pre-revolutionary era, and its commitment to the new frontiers of Soviet industry and science.
 The city's machine-and-weapons building prowess was attributed to a forward-looking collaboration between its large-scale industrial enterprises and new research institutes and laboratories.

 The last Communist Party chief of Ukraine, Vladimir Ivashko, appointed in 1989, trained as a mining engineer and served as a party functionary in Kharkiv.
 He led the Communists to victory in Kharkiv and across the country in the parliamentary election held in the Ukrainian SSR in March 1990.
-The election was relatively free, but occurred well before organised political parties had time to form, and did not arrest the decline in the CPSU's legitimacy.
-This was accelerated by the intra-party coup attempt against President Mikhail Gorbachev and his reforms on August 18, 1991, during which Ivashko temporarily replaced by Gorbachev as CPSU General Secretary.
+The election was relatively free, but occurred well before organized political parties had time to form, and did not arrest the decline in the CPSU's legitimacy.
+This was accelerated by the intra-party coup attempt against President Mikhail Gorbachev and his reforms on 18 August 1991, during which Ivashko temporarily replaced Gorbachev as CPSU General Secretary.

 The National University of Kharkiv was at the forefront of democratic agitation.
 In October 1991, a call from Kyiv for an all-Ukrainian university strike to protest Gorbachev's new Union Treaty and to call for new multi-party elections was met with a rally at the entrance to the university attended not only by students and university teachers, but also by a range of public and cultural figures.
-The protests—the so-called the Revolution on Granite—ended on October 17 with a resolution of the Verkhovna Rada of the Ukrainian SSR promising further democratic reform.
+The protests — the so-called Revolution on Granite — ended on 17 October with a resolution of the Verkhovna Rada of the Ukrainian SSR promising further democratic reform.
 In the event, the only demand fulfilled was the removal of the Communist Prime Minister.

-Jewish community

-Kharkiv's Jewish community revived after World War II: by 1959 there were 84,000 Jews living in the city.
-Soviet anti-Zionism restricted expressions of Jewish religion and culture, and was sustained until the final Gorbachev years (the confiscated Kharkiv Choral Synagogue reopened as a synagogue in 1990).
-The city's Jewish population, 62,800 in 1970, had dropped to 50,000 by the end of the century.
-During the 1990s post-Soviet aliyah, many Jews from Kharkiv emigrated to Israel or to Western countries.